 Working Papers

-With Kathrin Hackenberg, Viktoria Klaus, and Talina Sondershaus (This version: January 2024)
+With Kathrin Hackenberg, Viktoria Klaus, and Talina Sondershaus (This version: January 2024) R&R

 Abstract: Collateralized Loan Obligations (CLOs) are the main investors in leveraged loans, and we show in this paper that they take advantage of heightened media attention to climate change.
 Utilizing transaction data on leveraged loans, we find loans of firms in carbon-intensive industries trade at a discount when media attention to climate change is elevated.
 CLOs take advantage of these price discounts by tilting their portfolios toward carbon-intensive industries.
 This portfolio tilting is still present for CLO managers who signed the principles of responsible investing (PRI) and thereby committed to considering environmental factors in their investments.
 Hence, CLOs are one investor class purchasing from institutional investors who divest from brown industries.